 Stormgate is losing multiplayer - not because of players, but infrastructure

-Stormgate, the PC‑first RTS designed as a spiritual successor to StarCraft, is losing its online multiplayer support by the end of April after its server partner was acquired by an AI company and discontinued game hosting services.
+Stormgate, the PC-first RTS designed as a spiritual successor to StarCraft, is losing its online multiplayer support by the end of April after its server partner was acquired by an AI company and discontinued game hosting services.
 The developer, Frost Giant Studios, is now patching the game to allow offline play instead.
+That immediately turns this from a game-specific disappointment into a broader PC Launch Trust case.

 This is not a typical shutdown driven by low player counts alone.
 Instead, it highlights a different risk: infrastructure dependency.
 Stormgate relied on third-party services for multiplayer, and when that provider exited the gaming space, the game's online component effectively collapsed.